Nashville news anchor fights back tears as she reports on school shooting

 “We know the emotions are high, there’ so much concern, there’s still a lot of panic, there’s worry because we have a lot of people trying to figure out what’s the status of my child, what’s the status of my spouse,” Ms Thompson added.

-The suspect in the Nashville school shooting is a 28-year-old woman from the city, police have said.
+The suspect in the Nashville school shooting is a 28-year-old from the city, police have said.

-She is said to have used two assault-type rifles and a handgun.
-The suspect, who died after being engaged by police, is yet to be identified but is thought to have been a former student.
+Audrey Hale is said to have used two assault-type rifles and a handgun.
+The suspect was fatally shot by police.

+Police have identified the suspected shooter by their name at birth; Hale reportedly was a transgender man who used he/him pronouns, though law enforcement officials initially described the suspect as a woman in the aftermath of the shooting.
+Police did not provide another name.

-Three adults and three children were killed in the shooting.
+Hale allegedly killed three adults and three children in the shooting.

 Only one officer was injured, from cut glass.
-Two officers from a team of five engaged the suspect and shot her, police said.
+Two officers from a team of five engaged the suspect and shot Hale, police said.

-“We do not know who she is at this juncture, we are trying to identify her,” Nashville Police Public Affairs Director Don Aaron said during a press briefing.
-The 28-year-old was initially described as being “in her teens”.

 “This is a church that operates a private school.
 There were no Metro Police personnel assigned to that school of any kind,” he added.